umutseven92/raimonda/README.md

-# blackjack-solver
+# Blackjack Solver

-A blackjack solver / simulator in Python.
+A simple Blackjack solver and simulator, written in Python.